uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         **Examples:** a person's gender, color of a car

     Classification
-        A :term:`supervised machine-learning problem<Supervised learning>` of
-        assigning :term:`labels<Label>` to :term:`feature vectors<Feature
+        A :term:`supervised machine learning problem <Supervised learning>` of assigning :term:`labels <Label>` to :term:`feature vectors <Feature vector>`.
-        vector>`.

         **Examples:** prediction of the object on the picture (dog or cat?), prediction of the email type (spam or not?)

     Clustering
-        An :term:`unsupervised machine-learning problem<Unsupervised learning>`
-        of grouping :term:`feature vectors<Feature vector>` onto (usually :term:`categorical<Categorical feature>`) groups without prior
+        An :term:`unsupervised machine learning problem <Unsupervised learning>` of grouping :term:`feature vectors <Feature vector>` into groups, usually :term:`categorical <Categorical feature>`,
-        information on them.
+        without prior information about them.

         **Example:** A task of marking big star clusters at the space images

     Continuous feature
         A :term:`feature` with values in a domain of real numbers.
-Can be :term:`interval<Interval feature>` or :term:`ratio<Ratio feature>`
+Can be :term:`interval <Interval feature>` or :term:`ratio <Ratio feature>`

         **Synonyms:** quantitative feature, numerical feature

         **Examples:** a person's height, the price on the house

     Dataset
-        A collection of :term:`observations<Observation>`.
+        A collection of :term:`observations <Observation>`.

     Feature
         A particular property or quality of a real object or an event.
 Has a defined type and domain.
-In machine learning tasks, feature is considered as input variable independent from others.
+In machine learning tasks, features are considered as input variable that are independent from each other.

         **Synonyms:** attribute, variable, input variable

     Feature vector
-        A vector that encodes information about single real object or an event.
+        A vector that encodes information about a single real object or an event.
         Contains at least one :term:`feature`.

         **Example:** A rectangle can be described by two features: its width and height

     Inference
-        A process of applying a :term:`trained<Training>` :term:`model` to the :term:`dataset` with a goal to make predictions of :term:`responce` values based on input :term:`feature vectors<Feature vector>`.
+        A process of applying a :term:`trained <Training>` :term:`model` to the :term:`dataset` in order to predict :term:`response`
+        values based on input :term:`feature vectors <Feature vector>`.

         **Synonym:** prediction

     Inference set
-        A :term:`dataset` (usually without :term:`responses<Response>` present)
-        used at the :term:`inference` stage.
+        A :term:`dataset` used at the :term:`inference` stage.
+        Usually without :term:`responses <Response>`.

     Interval feature
-        A :term:`continuous feature` which values can be compared, added or subtracted, but cannot be multiplied or divided.
+        A :term:`continuous feature` with values that can be compared, added or subtracted, but cannot be multiplied or divided.

         **Examples:** a timeframe scale, a temperature in Celcius or Fahrenheit

     Label
-        A :term:`response` with :term:`categorical<Categorical feature>` or
+        A :term:`response` with :term:`categorical <Categorical feature>` or :term:`ordinal <Ordinal feature>` values.
-        :term:`ordinal<Ordinal feature>` values.
 This is an output in :term:`classification` and :term:`clustering` tasks.

         **Example:** the spam-detection task has a binary label indicating whether the email is spam or not

     Model
-        An entiry which stores an information necessary to run :term:`inference` on a new :term:`dataset`.
-Typically a result of :term:`training` process.
+        An entity that stores information necessary to run :term:`inference` on a new :term:`dataset`.
+Typically a result of a :term:`training` process.

         **Example:** in linear regression algorithm, the model contains weight